MicrosoftDocs/well-architected/well-architected/cost/provision-datastores.md

 For example, one business transaction can be processed by these distinct operations:

 - 10-15 database calls
-- three append operations on blob, and
+- Three append operations on blob, and
-- two list operations on two separate file shares
+- Two list operations on two separate file shares

 **How does data type in each operation effect cost?**
 ***